 Other types of profit

-• income received from the lease of property;
+• income received from renting out property;

 • benefits from securities or other investments;